Publication Ethics

 If the manuscript is a continuation of a series of works, you must refer to an earlier publication to justify the differences between the new work.
 It is unacceptable to literally copy and rephrase your own work.

 If the author finds a significant mistake or inaccuracy in his already published work, it is his responsibility to urgently notify the editor-in-chief of the journal and collaborate with him in order to provide a refutation or correction of the article in the next issue.
+Authors of an article may also request a retraction of their manuscript or publication.

 If the manuscript is a literary review (compilation of materials), the author must necessarily rely on his own research and personal reflection.